Characterizations of amenability for noncommutative dynamical systems and Fell bundles: Introduction

 Theorem~\ref{B: fell-bundles-diagonal} unifies Exel--Ng's AP with a dynamical notion of amenability for the kernel action and extends the diagonal tensor viewpoint from actions to general Fell bundles.

 \begin{alphthm} The following permanence and nuclearity statements hold for actions and Fell bundles over a locally compact group $G$: \begin{enumerate} \item (BCAP equivalence) The approximation property introduced by B\'edos--Conti (BCAP), suitably extended to Fell bundles over locally compact groups, is equivalent to Exel--Ng's AP (no nuclearity hypothesis on the unit fiber is required).
-This establishes BCAP as a conceptually and technically robust characterization of amenability for Fell bundles. \item (Restriction to subgroups) If $\cA$ has the AP and $H\le G$ is a closed subgroup, then the restriction $\cA|_H$ has the AP. \item (Normal subgroup quotients) If $H\trianglelefteq G$ is a normal closed subgroup and $\qb{\cB}{H}$ denotes the quotient Fell bundle over $G/H$ constructed from $\cA$ (see remarks below), then $\qb{\cB}{H}$ has the AP whenever $\cA$ has the AP. \item (Nuclearity interplay) If $A$ is nuclear and $\alpha$ is \Cstar-amenable, then $A\rtimes_{\red,\alpha}G$ is nuclear.
-Conversely, if $G$ is a SIN group (hence inner amenable) and $A\rtimes_{\red,\alpha}G$ is nuclear, then $\alpha$ is amenable.
-A similar result holds for Fell bundles. \end{enumerate} \end{alphthm}
+This establishes BCAP as a conceptually and technically robust characterization of amenability for Fell bundles. \item (Restriction to subgroups) If $\cA$ has the AP and $H\le G$ is a closed subgroup, then the restriction $\cA|_H$ has the AP. \item (Normal subgroup quotients) If $H\trianglelefteq G$ is a normal closed subgroup and $\qb{\cB}{H}$ denotes the quotient Fell bundle over $G/H$ constructed from $\cA$ (see remarks below), then $\qb{\cB}{H}$ has the AP whenever $\cA$ has the AP. \item (Nuclearity interplay) A Theorem of F. Abadie states that if $\cA$ has the AP and $A_e$ is nuclear, then $C^*(\cA)=C^*_\red(\cA)$ is nuclear.
+Conversely, if $C^*_\red(\cA)$ is nuclear and $G$ inner amenable, then $A_e$ is nuclear and $\cA$ has the AP (we give self contained proofs for SIN groups). \end{enumerate} \end{alphthm}

 Item (1) of Theorem~\ref{C: BCAP-permanence-nuclearity} deserves special emphasis: B\'edos and Conti introduced BCAP in the discrete group setting and proved that AP implies BCAP (and the converse under nuclearity of the unit fiber).
 Our contribution is to extend BCAP to the locally compact setting and to show, without imposing nuclearity on the unit fiber, that BCAP and AP are equivalent.
 This equivalence both clarifies the landscape of approximation properties and provides a powerful, alternate toolkit to detect amenability in examples.